-Unlike the RTKL, the Medical Marijuana Act does not permit the disclosure of otherwise confidential information merely because it is in an aggregated form.
-See id.; cf. 65 P.S.
-67.708(d) 3.
-As the Commonwealth Court recently clarified, the RTKL "aggregated data" exception cannot be grafted onto other, more narrowly tailored laws specifically governing relevant records.
+The fact that the applicable statute alone, and not Section 708(d) of the RTKL, is controlling was very recently confirmed in Pa.
+Dep't of Health v.
+Ed Mahon and Spotlight PA (Office of Open Records), 1066 C.D.
+2021.
+Although the court ordered the disclosure of the requested data, it did so based solely on the wording of the applicable statute, soundly rejecting any argument that the RTKL exception for aggregated data could be grafted onto the controlling law.
 See Pa.
 Dep't of Health v.
 Ed Mahon and Spotlight PA (Office of Open Records), 1066 C.D.
-2021 at 8, fn 10 4 ("we reject the contention of Respondents that the provision relating to aggregate data in the RTKL...must be read in pari materia...[t]he RTKL is clear; state statutes that designate the 'public or nonpublic nature of a record' supersede the RTKL and its disclosure mandate.")(emphasis added).
+2021 at 8, fn 10 ("we reject the contention of Respondents that the provision relating to aggregate data in the RTKL...must be read in pari materia...[t]he RTKL is clear; state statutes that designate the 'public or nonpublic nature of a record' supersede the RTKL and its disclosure mandate.")(emphasis added).
 Where the legislature has addressed the confidentiality of records, it is not appropriate to consider whether such records should be released or withheld under any provision of the RTKL; the analysis should be conducted solely under the applicable statute.
 See id.
-The Medical Marijuana Act does not contain an applicable exception for aggregated records and none can be inferred or created.